acailic/acailic.github.io/_notes/oca-chapter-3.md

  - `public StringBuilder(int capacity)`
    Constructs a string builder with no characters in it and an initial capacity specified by the capacity argument.

+ - append() method does not exist in String class.
+It exits only in StringBuffer and StringBuilder.

 **Arrays**